WINNER 2018 RIBA NATIONAL AWARD

 The only known structure of its type, ‘swift tower’ is visible from across the valley, signalling repair and transformation: repair of civic infrastructure, transformation from pollution to ecology.
 Known for their industrial authenticity and durability, these ‘Class A’ engineering bricks suited the context of the site perfectly and the project has been awarded a prestigious Brick Award for Best Refurbishment.

 The Engine House roof was also fully restored using Dreadnought's Brown Antique smooth plain clay roof tiles which were found to be an excellent match to the originals in every aspect.
 Dreadnought's traditional single camber shape and range of natural clay colours, produced by expert kiln control, makes them an excellent choice for sensitive reroofing projects.
+Tileline abutment vents were fitted in the section of roof pictured above beneath the windows.

 Architects William Watson Mann handled the entire project with a extreme sensitivity and took great care to source authentic materials.
 Inside the Engine House, Dreadnought's clay quarry tiles were used for much of the flooring, and they combined well with the natural tones of the exposed brick and timber panelling on the walls.